claustres/quasar-feathers-tutorial/README.md

 ### Frontend

-On the frontend we setup the **SignIn.vue** component as a [basic dialog](http://quasar-framework.org/components/dialog.html) with e-mail/password inputs:
+On the frontend we setup the **src/components/SignIn.vue** component as a [basic dialog](http://quasar-framework.org/components/dialog.html) with e-mail/password inputs:
 ```javascript
 import { Toast, Dialog } from 'quasar'
 import api from 'src/api'